 Mighty Quinn’s began with a humble booth at the 2012 summer Smorgasburg, asking people if they’d prefer a lean or fatty piece of brisket.
 Despite such a naïve question (always go fatty), the Carolina/Texas mix found its way into the hearts of New Yorkers and has since expanded into a half-dozen locations throughout the city.
 Its trademark meat is its burnt ends, which are the crispiest, fattiest, most heavily seasoned parts of the brisket.
 For the burnt ends sandwich, the meat gets coated in a sweet and vinegary house sauce and topped with coleslaw and pickles inside a dense, fresh-baked bun.

 The Cinnamon SnailAddress and Info

-The food truck that consistently ranks among the best in the city is also the only purely vegan entry on this list.
 New Yorkers have little patience for anything, especially waiting in long lines in Midtown during a lunch break.
-Still, the Cinnamon Snail constantly produces lines over an hour long, filled with vegans and non-vegans alike.
-Their Thanksgiving Sandoo is the perfect explanation for this phenomenon: while so much vegan food attempts to mimic meat, the Sandoo succeeds at surpassing meat.
-The combination of porcini mushroom-simmered seitan, orange cranberry relish, marinated kale, and rosemary parsnip bread pudding is better than the real post-Turkey Day leftovers.
+Still, the Cinnamon Snail’s original vegan truck (now supplemented with an outpost inside the Pennsy) constantly produces lines over an hour long, filled with vegans and non-vegans alike.
+The Thanksgiving Sandoo is the perfect explanation for this phenomenon: While so much vegan food attempts to mimic meat, the Sandoo succeeds at surpassing it.
+The combination of porcini mushroom-simmered seitan, orange cranberry relish, marinated kale, and rosemary parsnip bread pudding is arguably better than the real post-Turkey Day leftovers.

 Russ & DaughtersAddress and Info